 - The church office has closed to the public.
-Messages will be retrieved once a day during the week, and Jody has adjusted her hours to accommodate.
+Messages will be retrieved during the week Tuesday through Friday.

-- Our Trustees have set a policy of NO in-person gatherings at the church, so that we can best assure the safety and health of anyone who does come in contact with our building.
+- The LUMC Reopening Task Team have set a policy of NO in-person gatherings at the church, so that we can best assure the safety and health of anyone who does come in contact with our building.